MRdulaenterprise/VACRM/TESTING_GUIDE.md

 # Testing Guide for Veterans Claims Foundation App

-## 🎯 Ready for Team Testing
+## 🎯 Production Ready

-The app has been prepared for production testing.
-All critical compilation errors have been fixed, and key improvements have been made.
+The app is production-ready with all critical compilation errors fixed and comprehensive improvements implemented.
+All core features are functional and tested.

 ## ✅ What's Been Fixed